 - Workers in long-term care homes every two weeks.

-- Essential caregivers visiting a long-term care home
+- Essential caregivers visiting a long-term care home or retirement home.

 - Residents or workers in homeless shelters, or other congregate settings.
 A list of congregate settings is outlined in guidance from the Ministry of Health.